Autonomous Recharging and Flight Mission Planning for Battery-operated Autonomous Drones: Power Consumption Model

-Fig.~\ref{fig:weightexp} depicts the battery power consumption of the test drone carrying three different weights.
-We observe that power consumption increases almost linearly when the weight of payload increases.
-The weight limit of payload depends on the thrusts that the motors can produce.
-Note that the maximum payload weight is 500g for 3DR Solo.
+{\scshape Experiment 5:} To obtain the baseline power consumption, we set 3DR Solo to hover in the air without any movement while carrying three different weights.
+As inferred from Fig.~\ref{fig:weightexp}, the observed power consumption increases almost linearly with the payload weight.
+Note that the maximum loading capacity is 500g for 3DR Solo.